 How to Interview Applicants with Disabilities

-One of the most important questions you should ask during the first stages of every interview—whether it's with an applicant who appears to be disabled or not—is, "Can you perform all the essential functions of this position with or without reasonable accommodation?"
+One of the most important questions you should ask during the first stages of every interview, whether it is with an applicant who appears to be disabled or not, is "Can you perform all the essential functions of this position with or without reasonable accommodation?"
 Depending on the answer, take one of the following actions:

 - If the answer is "Yes," the person is still a competitive applicant and is not considered disabled in the context of the job.
-You should continue with the interview as planned, and not worry about what accommodations will be needed until later in the hiring process—if you eventually decide this person is the best-qualified person for your position and you extend an offer of hire, he or she will then disclose any accommodation requirements and the university will determine if this accommodation requirement is "reasonable."
+You should continue with the interview as planned, and not worry about what accommodations will be needed until later in the hiring process.
+If you eventually decide this person is the best-qualified person for your position and you extend an offer of hire, the applicant can then disclose any accommodation requirements and the university will determine if this accommodation requirement is "reasonable."

 - If the answer is "No," the interview should end because all qualified applicants are required to perform the essential functions with or without reasonable accommodation.

 Interviewing Hearing-impaired Applicants

 Departments may request an interpreter using the online request form using the following link: Campus Event Interpreter Services Request and must provide an account number for the charges to be billed through Interdepartmental Transfer (IDT) approximately 4-6 weeks after the event has taken place.

 Conducting Effective Online Interviews

 More and more organizations are taking advantage of online meeting tools such as Skype and Zoom to conduct interviews.
 This saves time and money and is especially helpful when candidates cannot come to campus.

 Below are online interview best practices and guidelines.